 Justifications For Home Bias

-According to Vanguard, some of the reasons investors use to justify home bias include:
+According to Vanguard, some of the reasons for home bias include:

 Higher Domestic Expectations: Investors have higher expectations for the performance of their home market, compared to foreign markets.

 The Familiarity Preference: Investors tend to be more knowledgable about their domestic market and they use this to justify a greater domestic allocation.

 Domestic Companies Trade Internationally: Investors expect global diversification to be achieved by investing in domestic companies that operate internationally.
 This, despite historical evidence that the performance of these multinationals are still largely dependent on their domestic market.

 Currency Risk: Fluctuations in exchange rates.
 Currency hedging can be used if this is a concern.
 However, currency-hedged funds tend to have higher ongoing management fees which eat more into returns.
 The impact of hedging, one way or another, is debatable.